Sex offender arrested after allegedly breaking into girl’s bedroom in Stanislaus County

 Zapeda’s husband went outside and told the man to leave.
 He later went to check the kitchen window to make sure he was leaving, but heard blinds being moved from his daughter’s bedroom, where the window was open but the screen was closed.

-The man had made his way into the bedroom and had just turned on the lights when Zapeda’s husband walked.
+The man had made his way into the bedroom and had just turned on the lights when Zapeda’s husband walked in.

 Zapeda said in an interview at the home Tuesday afternoon that her daughter thankfully didn’t see anything, but had a headache believed to have stemmed from the scare.